 Transporting the viewer to the late 18th century, Sciamma and her team have given a luscious period drama that feels like a gentle time-travel.
 Cinematographer Claire Mathon brings a gorgeous experience to the film where every frame feels as though we have stepped into an oil painting.
 It is a beautiful experience to watch, with images and sceneries that feel paired with gorgeous details.

 Adele Haenel and Noemie Merlant are a beautiful pair to watch.
 Both strong-willed yet passionate and stirring .
 There is a great feminine gaze here – a wonderful tactile movie that is expressed with kindness, fierceness, and love between the pair.
 As they slow fall into each others arms, their initial stubbornness and combative natures are softened gloriously.
 Yet the time is between them, their days limited, and you wish beyond the era that they could stay together upon the isolated island, strolling along the beach.

 Portrait of a Lady on Fire is slow and quiet which may feel challenging at times but the reward is the cost.
 The final scene will be embedded in your for eternal, wishing that you had experienced just half the love that Marianne and Heloise had.
 Equally calm and ferocious, this passionate movie will seep into your heart and soul.

-Portrait of a Lady on Fire is out in cinemas now!
+Portrait of a Lady on Fire is out on DVD & Blu-Ray now!